Which singular tangent bundles are isomorphic?: The edge tangent bundle

 \section{The edge tangent bundle}

 We conclude this article by briefly discussing the isomorphism classes of edge tangent bundles for different edge structures.

-Fine's research on edge structures, driven by their relevance to twistor theory, examines submanifolds \( Z \) that are naturally fibrations.
+Research on edge structures, motivated by their relevance to pseudodifferential operators~\cite{mazzeo_elliptic} and twistor theory~\cite{fine_knots_2022}, focuses on submanifolds \( Z \) that are naturally fibered.
 Recall from \Cref{ex:2.6} that edge vector fields are tangent to \( Z \) and remain tangent to the fibers of the fibration.

 Edge structures are a generalization of $b$-manifolds; consequently, the computations of \cref{sec:iso-b-spheres} become considerably more involved.
 We begin by discussing combinatorial obstructions, in analogy with \Cref{prop:comb-obstr}.